A new interactive mural featuring the Marvel anti-hero Venom has appeared on the side of a building in Redchurch Street, Shoreditch.

 Still in it’s infancy artists are continuing to experiment with different ways of making their work engaging.
 Whether known as augmented reality or GIF-ITI.
 The technology to bring street murals to life brings a range of exciting new possibilities for street artists.
 INSA is certainly at the forefront of this trend!

 The Venom mural was created in Shoreditch from 24-28th January 2019 by the street artist INSA.
 It is part of a campaign to promote the launch of the digital versions of the Venom movie from Sony Pictures.
-The mural was positioned on the corner of Redchurch and Ebor Street.
-All images as part of this post have been supplied by Sony Pictures.
+The mural was positioned on the corner of Redchurch Street and Ebor Street.
 The movie was released on dvd and blu-ray from 4 February 2019.